Turgon37/ansible-cron/README.md

 ### OS Family

-This role is available for Debian and RedHat/CentOS
+This role is available for

+  * Debian/Raspbian 8/9
+  * CentOS 7

 ### Dependencies